 Jane sought therapy for feelings of sadness, lack of motivation, and anxiety as a result of work related difficulties.
 She was feeling that despite doing great work, she was being passed constantly for promotion while others were advancing in their careers.
 She had been working hard to please everybody at work, by offering to do as much as she could to complete projects, even if they did not fall under her responsibility.
 In our work together we identify themes related to her perception of herself as a “bottomless container” that for sure had allowed her to be a much needed and appreciated member of her organization (and her family of origin).
 She also learned to see that her taking on many projects inside and outside of work, allowed her to be distracted from painful feeling that she had regarding her love life.
 She had not completely grieved the loss of a relationship that had ended several years in the past, and had made an unconscious commitment to not allow herself the possibility of a new relationship for fears of being hurt again.
 Her perfectionism was the way in which she found any potential love interest “not good enough,” thus closing doors to any possibility to get to know someone new.
 At the end of our time together, Jane had began to set firm boundaries at her work, and found it easier to tolerate the anxiety that saying “no” trigged inside of her.
 She also began to clear up her schedule in order to make more space to be on her own and to think about the idea of moving on from her last relationship.

-Sessions for the Intensional 6-week therapy and 12-week therapy programs are 90 minutes long and take place on consecutive weeks (as much as possible).
+Sessions for the INTENSional Time Limited programs are 90-minutes long and take place on consecutive weeks (as much as possible).